BloomTech-Labs/human-rights-first-asylum-ds-a/SCRAPER_INFO.md

 ### Outcomes
 - **Function name: **`get_outcome()`
 - **Details:** Returns outcome of case
-- **Returns:** One or more of the following:
+- **Returns:** A list containing one or more of the following:
-            'reversal',
+            'reversed',
 	    'remanded',
             'dismissed',
             'sustained',
             'terminated',
             'granted',
             'denied',
-            'returned',
+            'affirmed',
-- **Current Status:** Correctly pulling fields as of 4/28.
-Need to communicate with backend team to make sure output is formatted correctly.
+- **Current Status:** Currently getting 100% accuracy on the training data.
+Contact River Bellamy with any questions.

 ### Protected Grounds
 - **Function name: **`get_protected_grounds()`